Duality properties for induced and coinduced representations in positive characteristic

-If $\g$ is a $k$-Lie superalgebra, we will write $U(\g)$ for its enveloping superalgebra and $\Delta$ for the coproduct in $U(\g)$.
 If $V$ is a left $U(\g)$-module, then $V^*$ will be the contragredient module.
 Let us now describe the primitive elements of the Hopf superalgebra $U(\g)$.
 The following result is well known but, as we did not find any reference, we give a proof of it.
 Denote by $\Delta$ the coproduct of $U(\g)$.